 7 ways to make money from your language skills

 Got the lingo?
-We’ll show you how to make cash on it - whether you speak several languages or only hablas English.
+We’ll show you how to make money from it – whether you speak several languages or only hablas English.
 Let's talk tactics!

 If you can read this, you’ve got language skills.
 Congrats!
 In fact, it means you’re already proficient enough to make some extra income on it – and we've got some great grow-your-own biz inspiration to get you started!

-If you’ve got a couple of languages under your belt, even better - it means more bites at the plum freelance ideas we’ve sketched out below.
+Already speak a couple of languages?
+Even better – it means more bites at the freelance ideas we’ve sketched out below.

 Whichever camp you’re pitched in, don’t assume this page is just for language students.
 From English to Esperanto, there’s a way to capitalise on what you know or get the lingo skills you need.